chan48/Today-I-Learned/English/ToiecSpeaking.md

 12. Do you think the Internet is a good way to get information about movie?

+### 하나의 항목 안에 두 개의 질문이 출제 된다면

+##### 문제 예시

+1. How often do you go to a convenient store and when was the last time you went there?
+   - I go to a convenient store once or twice a week and the last time I went there was yesterday.
+2. When was the last time you went to a convenient store and what **did** you **buy**?
+   - The last time I went to a convenient store was yesterday and I **bought** some snacks.

+### 과거 시제 중요!

+did + go = went / did + eat = ate / did + study = studied

+### 추가 문장

+1. Would you prefer to buy tickets for concert in person **or** online? **Why**?
+   - I would prefer to buy tickets for concert online **because** it is more convenient.

+#### Homework - 추가 문장 넣기

+1. Where do you usually go when you want to be alone?
+2. Where do you usually get information about new music?
+3. Where do you think is the best place to open a grocery store in your area?
+4. What is the most popular social networking site among your friends?
+5. Whte types of activities do you prefer to do when you go on vacation?
+6. How often do you use your cell-phone?
+7. How often do you travel on vacation?
+8. How often do you go to a convenient store?
+9. How long did you have to travel to go to your school?
+10. How far away from your hometown do you live now?
+11. How close from your home is the nearest movie theater?
+12. Do you think the Internet is a good way to get information about movie?

 ---

-#### 하나의 항목 안에 두 개의 질문이 출제 된다면

-- How often do you go to a convenient store and when was the last time you went there?
-- I go to a convenient store once or twice a week and the last time I went there was yesterday.
-- When was the last time you went to a convenient store and what **did** you buy?
-- I last time I went to a convenient store was yesterday and I **bought** some snacks.

-#### 과거 시제 엄청 중요!

-- did + go = went
-- did + eat = ate
-- did + study = studied

-#### 추가 문장

-- Would you prefer to buy tickets for concert in person **or** online?
-Why?
-- I would prefer to buy tickets for concert online **because** It is more convenient.

 ## Q6 (30초) 답변 문제 유형